-Moscow to Vladimir: a day trip guide
+Moscow to Vladimir: the ultimate day trip guide

 Vladimir is one of the most interesting day trips from Moscow.
 Getting from Moscow to Vladimir should not take more than 2 hours and it is very easy to arrange this day trip on your own without the need for an expensive tour.